A tale of two kinds of exceptional point in a hydrogen molecule: Physical interpretation and outlook

-$\PT$ symmetric non-Hermitian physics have been successfully observed in several two level photonic and optical systems.
-One particular feature of such Hamiltonians is the existence of exceptional points (EPs) beyond which complex eigenenergies emerge signaling breaking of the symmetry in the eigenfunctions.
-As a simplistic model, we consider a hydrogen molecule with Hubbard interaction acting between its atoms' electrons.
-We then introduce both diagonal and off-diagonal $\PT$ symmetries and notice that interaction plays differently with different kinds of EPs generated by the parameters of the Hamiltonian.
+We notice that interaction plays differently with different kinds of EPs generated by the parameters of the Hamiltonian.
 Changing the position of one kind of EPs in the increasing direction and the other kind in decreasing direction by varying interaction strength can offer flexibility in fine tuning EPs and more control over their potential applications.
 In a realistic hydrogen molecule, non-Hermitian loss-gain terms might be introduced through laser induced molecular ionization and dissociation~\cite{lefebvre:etal:prl09,wrona:etal:srep20}.
 Besides this, a more precise two-site Hubbard model could be emulated in an ultracold double well system~\cite{murmann:etal:prl15} or via NMR~\cite{melo:etal:nmr:po21}.
-The role of interaction on the EPs has been studied recently~\cite{pan:wang:cui:chen:pra20} for the Hubbard interaction.
+The role of Hubbard interaction on the EPs has been studied recently~\cite{pan:wang:cui:chen:pra20}.
 However, the interplay of the diagonal and off-diagonal $\PT$-symmetries and the role of interaction on them have not been studied ever to the best of our knowledge.
-Such interplay might be extended to the fermionic or bosonic lattice Hubbard models and effect on interesting physics such as closure of Mott gap~\cite{tripathi:galda:barman:vinokur:prb16,tripathi:vinokur:srep20} or multiple $\PT$-broken phases~\cite{jin:song:ap13} can be studied.
+Such interplay might be extended to the fermionic or bosonic lattice Hubbard models and effect on interesting physics such as closure of Mott gap~\cite{tripathi:galda:barman:vinokur:prb16,tripathi:vinokur:srep20,rausch:etal:njp21} or multiple $\PT$-broken phases~\cite{jin:song:ap13} can be studied.
+Finally, we must mention that the cube-root based EPs, found in our simplistic model, may require deeper understanding with potential applications in various areas of physics and quantum chemistry.